Council tax support (CTS) is a discount from your council tax bill.

 The maximum amount of help you can receive is 100% discount off your council tax bill.

 Working age people

-From April 2020 the way that your council tax support is calculated will change if you're of working age.
+In April 2020 the way council tax support is calculated changed if you're of working age.

 The table below shows how much discount you'll receive based on the number of people in your household and the total income you have coming in on a weekly basis.